appold-mayfair/sundial_docs/technical-spec/3-consensus-protocol/3-scheduler.rst

 is statically parametrized on the minting policy.
 Redeemers:

 Init.
-   Initialize the via the Midgard hub oracle.
+   Initialize the via the Sundial hub oracle.
 Conditions:

    #.
-The transaction must mint the Midgard hub oracle token.
+The transaction must mint the Sundial hub oracle token.

    #.
 The transaction must mint the NFT.

 Deinit.
-   Deinitialize the via the Midgard hub oracle.
+   Deinitialize the via the Sundial hub oracle.
 Conditions:

    #.
-The transaction must burn the Midgard hub oracle token.
+The transaction must burn the Sundial hub oracle token.

    #.
 The transaction must burn the NFT.